ADVERTISEMENT

 Lately I’ve been struggling with my ADHD when it comes to my weaving.
 I’ve got a present planned out for a friend’s baby, and while I have all the pieces woven, it’s been increasingly difficult to find the mental energy to put it all together and finish the thing already.
 It’s not that I don’t have the time (it really won’t take long); it’s that sometimes even simple tasks—tasks I would normally enjoy, such as joining pin-loom squares—can seem overwhelming and mentally exhausting.

 My friend’s baby shower is in early October, and the baby is due to come in late November—and my oldest child has politely asked for me to weave him a rainbow pillow—so I am very much approaching a deadline.
-In other words, I needed to overcome my executive dysfunction.
+In other words, I need to overcome my executive dysfunction.
 I’m quite certain that I’m not the only weaver, neurodivergent or not, who would much rather move on to the next project than finish up my current one, so here’s how I work with my brain to get motivated about a specific task that seems insurmountable.

 First, I realize my biggest problem—out of sight, out of mind: While cleaning, I put the pin-loom pieces in a drawer.
 To my brain, with its lack of object permanence, the squares might as well be at the bottom of the Marianas Trench.
 When I do think about them, it’s usually times when I’m overwhelmingly busy, which is not conducive to breaking the cycle of procrastination.
 Solution: The squares and joining supplies now sit on my desk organizer so I can easily grab them whenever I have a meeting.